I've decided to set up a Q&A section for often asked questions. There will be some answers about my books and about publishing in general.

 Then, you need to get cover art.
 No, don't slap a random picture on your book with some text on it.
 You need to make sure that it is all legible and readable in thumbnail size, because that's the way most people are going to see your book on Amazon or Barnes and Noble.
 Remember, if your cover looks like crap, the reader is going to assume that you didn't take the time to put something good inside of the book either.
 Likewise-- don't spend all your money on a cover.
 The content is more important.

 (For those seeking the traditional route...)
 I can only help so much here, because that wasn't the route I wanted to go.
 I never queried or sought an agent.
 There is nothing wrong with doing so, it just wasn't the way I wanted to do things.
 I do know this, though: You need to have a good, polished story before you can do either.
 And you need to have thick skin because you're going to be rejected.
 At some point.
 Just keep on trying.
+Research agents and publishing houses.
+Query the ones that represent authors that write stories similar to yours.

 Finally, there is no finally.
 You need to read, surf the internet, and find other writers.
 No one can give you all of the answers.
 And if I might be so bold as to say so, if you want all of the answers handed to you, then you're already in trouble.
 Being an author, while awesome, and worth all of the hassle, *is* work.